Accurate Review of his Seminars, Bus Tours - Scam or Not?

 This review of Armando Montelongo seminars is a difficult one to write.
 We had such high hopes for Armando Montelongo, whereas he was the (former) "star" of the A&E television show, "Flip This House".
 We enjoyed the show (and still do).
 But do not let that lull you into a belief that his real estate course will make you money, or that the cost will not drain your bank account (see below).
 Of the 22 methods of real estate investing, Armando Montelongo only seems to teach one - fixing & flipping foreclosures, which has very limited applications.
 That's like a carpenter trying to build a house with nothing more than a hammer.
 But if this is the only strategy you are interested in, Armando Montelongo is good at it.
 But his price for teaching you is incredibly high.

-BETTER BUSINESS BUREAU RATING: Armando Montelongo Seminars LLC currently has an "F" rating with the Better Business Bureau, but they have managed to boost that to a B+ recently.
+BETTER BUSINESS BUREAU RATING: Armando Montelongo Seminars LLC had an "F" rating with the Better Business Bureau, but they have managed to boost that to a B+ recently.